Susan McDougal

-Susan Carol McDougal (née Henley; born 1955) is a real estate investor who served prison time as a result of the Whitewater controversy.
+Susan Carol McDougal (née Henley; born June 27, 1955) is an American real estate investor who served prison time as a result of the Whitewater controversy.

 Her refusal to answer "three questions" for a grand jury, on whether President Bill Clinton lied in his testimony during her Whitewater trial, led her to receive a jail sentence of 18 months for contempt of court.
 That made up most of the total 22 months she spent incarcerated.

-She received a full presidential pardon from Clinton in the final hours of his presidency in 2001.
+She received a full pardon from Clinton in the final hours of his presidency in January 2001.

 Early life

 McDougal was born as Susan Carol Henley in Heidelberg, West Germany, the daughter of James B. Henley and Laurette (Mathieu) Henley.
 In 1976, Susan married Jim McDougal.
-The McDougals were partners with President Bill Clinton and Hillary Clinton in the failed Whitewater controversy real estate venture in the 1980s.
+In the 1980s, the McDougals were partners with Bill Clinton and Hillary Clinton in the failed Whitewater controversy real estate venture.

-McDougal separated from her husband in the late 1980s and moved to Los Angeles, California.
-There, from 1989 to 1992, she worked in Los Angeles as a personal assistant to former actress Nancy Kovack, the wife of conductor Zubin Mehta.
-In late 1993, McDougal was charged with embezzling money from the Mehtas and began preparing her successful defense against the charges.
-After her release, her embezzlement trial in California began.
+McDougal separated from her husband in the late 1980s and moved to Los Angeles.
+There, from 1989 to 1992, she worked as a personal assistant to former actress Nancy Kovack, the wife of conductor Zubin Mehta.
+In late 1993, McDougal was charged with embezzling money from the Mehtas and began preparing her defense against the charges.
+After being released from prison in the Whitewater matter, her embezzlement trial in California began.
 In 1998, McDougal was acquitted on all 12 counts.

-A suit in 1999 against Nancy Kovack for malicious prosecution was settled out of court.
+A suit in 1999 against Kovack for malicious prosecution was settled out of court.